The Commercialization Process at PNW CMEC would be recognizable at any incubator or tech accelerator.

 If the client has not yet initiated a patent search or prior art search, they are required to meet with a patent attorney at CMEC’s monthly Intellectual Property Legal Aid (IPLA).
 IPLA is a free initial consultation and is designed to provide IP protection counseling and offer clients a roadmap toward patent protection.
 Depending on whether the client is faculty, student or regional resident, different paths are recommended.

 Students/grad students at PNW and Purdue (or independent regional residents) are the owners of their ideas, concepts and student projects, according to Purdue University.
 It is recommended that they file a provisional patent or conduct a prior art search at the earliest convenience.

 Faculty clients are a bit more complicated as projects they have pursued with university assets and funding are generally considered the property of the university and therefore, faculty is often referred to the Purdue University Office of Technology Transfer in West Lafayette.

-CMEC has taken steps to receive a 75 percent discount on legal services from IPLA partner, Hartman Global IP Law for supported clients.
-A CMEC program called Concept to Commercialization (C2C) has been initiated to support the IP protection activity of client innovations.
-It has been recently approved, implemented, and most importantly funded, with private benefactor donations and at the time of this writing, three projects are pending support.
+CMEC has taken steps to receive a 50 percent discount on legal services from IPLA partner, Hartman Global IP Law for supported clients.
+A CMEC program called Concept to Commercialization (C2C) supports the IP protection activity of client innovations.

 Ideally, CMEC would like to see the client invest their own assets into IP protection.
 However, if the innovative product and client show promise but have no ability to fund vital IP protection themselves, CMEC may issue a Simple Agreement for Future Equity (SAFE) and Concept to Commercialization Micro-grant to assist with IP protection.